unosquare/passcore/README.md

 ```
 PM> Install-Package Unosquare.PassCore.Common
 ```

 ## License

 PassCore is open source software and MIT licensed.
 Please star this project if you like it.

+## passcorepro

+PassCore is free and will continue to be free forever.
+However, you can access a complete, brand new version with new features and tools.

+Introducing passcopro.
+This new, enhanced version of our self-service password manager comes with new features such as:

+*	Display and manage your Active Directory information with our user profile system.
+*	Search for any staff member with the new Directory grid.
+*	Forgot your password?
+We help you reset it via Email or SMS (via Twillio).
+*	Administrate your AD using our new Dashboard tool.
+*	Parlez-vous français?
+You can now add any language to PassCorePro!

+Go to our store: https://store.unosquare.com/PasscorePro